stefanspringer1/SwiftXML/README.md

 ---
 **NOTE**

-**This library is not in a “final” state yet** despite its high version number, i.e. there might still be serious bugs, or maybe breaking changes will happen without augmenting the major version.
+**This library is not in a “final” state yet** despite its high version number, i.e. there might still be serious bugs, or maybe breaking changes will happen without the major version getting augmented.
 Also, when such a final state is reached, the library might be further developed using a new repository URL (and the version number set back to a lower one).
 Further notice will be added here.
 See [there](https://stefanspringer.com) for contact information.

 ---